hctomkins/jax-monohull-dynamics/README.md

 # Python Monohull Sail Dynamics
 A package intended to provide per-element simulation of sailing monohulls.
 Currently it supports variable foils, a single sail with finn geometry and variable area, and approximations for wave drag using the delft series.

+Currently, this is performed in 2D, neglecting heel and pitch.
+Leeway is naturally accounted for through the force model.
 ## Installation

 ```bash